istana/sos-sso/README.md

 ## License ##

 Copyright 2014 Ivan Stana.
-The license of *sos-sso* is AGPL for all files with some exceptions:

-- *external_configs* directory consists mostly of collection of configuration files taken from respective software
-- documentation is under CC0 license, equivalent to public domain
-- *config* directory is also CC0
-- any *CSS*, *JavaScript* and image in *app/assets* is also CC0
-- *sos-sso* uses many components and libraries with its own license
+The license of *sos-sso* is MIT.
+Note that *sos-sso* uses many components and libraries with their own licenses.

-At this point I don't really care about trademark and such stuff.
-But I want users to know they are using this software and they can inspect and maybe improve it.
-Also maybe should I relicense this to MIT license.
+If you like it please share that *sos-sso* exists.

 ## About/History ##